Veru, Inc. (VERU) CEO Mitchell Steiner on Q4 2020 Results - Earnings Call Transcript

 Thank you, Sam, and good morning.
 With me on this morning's call are Michele Greco, CFO and CAO; Phil Greenberg, Executive Vice President, Legal; and Sam Fisch, Director of Investor Relations.
 Thank you for joining our call.

 We have made several important and exciting announcements this morning.
 It's been a busy quarter.
-We actually released two separate press releases this morning, our earnings release and an update on oncology drug pipeline.
-This morning we will discuss these new announcements and its impact on various business strategy, the clinical development of our drug pipeline and the commercialization of our products.
+We actually released two separate press releases this morning, our earnings release and an update on our oncology drug pipeline.
+This morning we will discuss these new announcements and its impact on Veru’s business strategy, the clinical development of our drug pipeline, and the commercialization of our products.
 We will also provide financial highlights for our record fourth fiscal quarter and record year-end fiscal year 2020.

-Veru has made the transformation into a late clinical stage oncology biopharmaceutical company, focused on developing novel medicines for the management of two of the most prevalent cancers, prostate cancer and breast cancer.
+Veru has made the transformation into a late clinical stage oncology biopharmaceutical company focused on developing novel medicines for the management of two of the most prevalent cancers; prostate cancer and breast cancer.

 We continue to invest cash generated from our sexual health commercial business into the clinical development of our high value oncology drug candidates, so that our current shareholders can realize the maximum value of our oncology biopharmaceutical company.

-In fiscal year 2017, the year that the Female Health Company acquired Aspen Park Pharmaceuticals to create Veru, the annual revenues with $13.7 million.
-And this year I'm pleased to report that we had a record year of $42.6 million in revenue.
-In fact, we expect fiscal year 2021 revenue generation will continue to grow robustly, but what could be another record year.
+In fiscal year 2017, the year that the Female Health Company acquired Aspen Park Pharmaceuticals to create Veru, the annual revenues were $13.7 million.
+And this year, I'm pleased to report that we had a record year of $42.6 million in revenue.
+In fact, we expect fiscal year 2021 revenue generation will continue to grow robustly to what could be another record year.

 We accomplished this great and significant company milestone because we set a new commercial strategy for FC2 and launched PREBOOST.
-We focused on creating an FC2 commercial sector in the U.S. And in the U.S., we launched FC2 as a prescription product to retail pharmacies and partner with multiple telemedicine and internet pharmacy partners.
+We focused on creating an FC2 commercial sector in the U.S. And in the U.S., we launched FC2 as a prescription product to retail pharmacies and partnered with multiple telemedicine and internet pharmacy partners.

 We decreased our reliance on the global public sector which was volatile and inconsistent.
 We launched PREBOOST, which is marketed online in the United States through a distributor arrangement under the Roman Swipes brand name by Roman Health Ventures Inc. Roman is a leading telemedicine company that sells men's health products via the internet website, www.getroman.com.
 PREBOOST is also marketed in the U.S. through bricks and mortar retail channel by Playboy Enterprises International as Playboy's intimate wipes.

-Now let's focus on some of the financial highlights on Veru's commercial segment which is made up of FC2, PREBOOST, Roman Swipe, Playboy Intimate Wipes and drug commercialization costs.
+Now let's focus on some of the financial highlights on Veru's commercial segment which is made up of FC2, PREBOOST, Roman Swipes Playboy Intimate Wipes, and drug commercialization costs.
 We had net revenues in the United States FC2 prescription business in Q4 fiscal year 2020 of $8.7 million compared to $4.7 million in Q4 fiscal year 2019, which is up 87%.
 Net revenues for fiscal year 2020 were $42.6 million compared to $31.8 million in fiscal year 2019, which was up 34%.
 In fact, gross profit for fiscal year 2020 was $30.8 million compared to fiscal year 2019 of $21.7 million, which was up 42%.

 Operating loss was $14.7 million, which includes a $14.1 million impairment non-cash charge.
-Operating loss before adjustment for impairment was only $600,000 for all of fiscal year 2020, compared to the loss of $6.4 million in fiscal year 2019.
+Operating loss before adjustment for impairment was only $600,000 for all of fiscal year 2020 compared to the loss of $6.4 million in fiscal year 2019.
 In fact, the operating profit for Q4 fiscal year 2020 before adjustment for impairment was $2.8 million.
-Our compound annual growth rate since fiscal year 2017 has been 46%.
-And we're still growing this segment of our business.
+Our compound annual growth rate since fiscal year 2017 has been 46%, and we're still growing this segment of our business.

-I'm pleased to report, that we announced today, that we sold our PREBOOST business to Roman Health Ventures for $20 million, further strengthening our financial balance sheet.
-The sexual health business continues to generate record revenues and we expect robust and growing revenues from the sexual health business for another record year in fiscal 2021, which further enhances its potential value as a standalone business, if the company were to decide to monetize this asset like we did with PREBOOST to streamline the company into a pure oncology biopharmaceutical company with significant cash resources.
+I'm pleased to report that we announced today, that we sold our PREBOOST business to Roman Health Ventures for $20 million, further strengthening our financial balance sheet.
+The sexual health business continues to generate record revenues and we expect robust and growing revenues from the sexual health business for another record year in fiscal 2021, which further enhances its potential value as a standalone business if the company were to decide to monetize this asset like we did with PREBOOST to streamline the company into a pure oncology biopharmaceutical company with significant cash resources.

-TADFYN, which is tadalafil 5mg finasteride milligrams combination capsule is being developed to treat lower urinary tract symptoms caused by benign prostatic hyperplasia.
+TADFIN, which is tadalafil 5mg finasteride milligrams combination capsule is being developed to treat lower urinary tract symptoms caused by benign prostatic hyperplasia.
 The company had successful pre-NDA meeting with FDA, and the required one year stability testing on three manufacturing commercial batches is being completed.

-Consequently, we expect to submit the NDA for TADFYN in early calendar year 2021, with a launch if approved via telemedicine channels in late 2021.
+Consequently, we expect to submit the NDA for TADFIN in early calendar year 2021, with a launch if approved via telemedicine channels in late 2021.
 This will be another near-term source of additional revenue for Veru.

-Consequently, I am pleased to report that based on current clinical development plans, we expect that the company will have sufficient resources generated from our sexual health business and existing sources of cash to fund the clinical development of all of the oncology drug programs that I will discuss, without the need for new equity financing through the end of fiscal year 2022.
+Consequently, I am pleased to report that based on current clinical development plans, we expect that the company will have sufficient resources generated from our sexual health business and existing sources of cash to fund the clinical development of all of the oncology drug programs that I will discuss without the need for new equity financing through the end of fiscal year 2022.

-By progressing our own pipeline and recently acquiring the worldwide rights to a Phase 3 ready novel breast cancer drug, Veru has made the transformation into a late clinical stage oncology biopharmaceutical company, focused on developing novel medicines for the management of two of the most prevalent cancers globally, prostate cancer and breast cancer.
+By progressing our own pipeline and recently acquiring the worldwide rights to a Phase 3 ready novel breast cancer drug, Veru has made the transformation into a late clinical stage oncology biopharmaceutical company focused on developing novel medicines for the management of two of the most prevalent cancers globally, prostate cancer and breast cancer.

-Prostate cancer, the most commonly diagnosed cancer in men with an estimated 1,930 new cases and 33,230 deaths expected for 2020, in the United States.
+Prostate cancer is the most commonly diagnosed cancer in men with an estimated 191,930 new cases and 33,330 [ph] deaths expected for 2020, in the United States.
 One in nine men is expected to develop prostate cancer in the lifetime.
-Prostate cancer has become a chronic disease with new challenges as prostate cancer develops resistance to current drugs and spreads through the body.
-And as the patient suffers in the long-term side effects of prostate cancer treatments, like hot flashes, bone loss and fractures, loss of libido, erectile dysfunction, loss of muscle strength and frailty.
+Prostate cancer has become a chronic disease with new challenges as prostate cancer develops resistance to current drugs and spreads through the body and as the patient suffers the long-term side effects of prostate cancer treatments like hot flashes, bone loss and fractures, loss of libido, erectile dysfunction, loss of muscle strength and frailty.

 Breast cancer is the most commonly diagnosed cancer in women, with an estimated 276,480 new cases and 42,170 deaths expected for 2020 in the United States.
-One in eight women is expected to develop in this invasive breast cancer in their lifetime.
+One in eight women is expected to develop invasive breast cancer in their lifetime.

 There are many different types of breast cancer with diverse clinical molecular characteristics.
-The most common type is hormone receptor positive, where estrogen is one of the main drivers of breast cancer, proliferation, tumor progression and metastasis.
-Consequently, treatments that target the estrogen receptor or the mainstay of breast cancer therapy, but unfortunately, almost all women will eventually develop resistance to endocrine therapies and alternative treatment approaches will be required, including IV chemotherapy.
+The most common type is hormone receptor positive where estrogen is one of the main drivers of breast cancer, proliferation, tumor progression, and metastasis.
+Consequently, treatments that target the estrogen receptor are the mainstay of breast cancer therapy, but unfortunately almost all women will eventually develop resistance to endocrine therapies and alternative treatment approaches will be required, including IV chemotherapy.

 Another form of breast cancer that occurs in 15% of all breast cancers is called triple negative breast cancer.
 Triple negative breast cancer does not have an estrogen receptor or progesterone receptor, and does not make something called human epidermal growth factor 2, also known as HER2.
 And as a consequence, triple negative breast cancer is an endocrine resistant, aggressive cancer that grows and spreads faster than hormone receptor positive breast cancers.